-Tamara uses a range of different therapy approaches depending on the individual needs of the client.
+Tamara uses a range of different therapy approaches which she will tailor depending on the individual needs and preferences of the client.

 For clients who have experienced complex trauma and problems that seem to repeat over their lives Tamara often uses Schema Therapy.
-For clients who have experienced trauma including single or multiple incident trauma, eye movement desensitisation reprocessing treatment (EMDR) may be used to desensitise and distance traumatic memories.
+For clients who have experienced trauma including single or multiple incident trauma, eye movement desensitisation reprocessing treatment (EMDR) may also be used to desensitise and distance traumatic memories.
 Many individuals have interpersonal relationship issues such as challenges with boundaries, interpersonal skills, and assertiveness.
 DBT interpersonal effectiveness strategies may be used to help improve relationships.

-An individual formulation will usually be developed with the client which will be used to guide therapy.
-This usually happens within the first few sessions and will be based on information gathered from you in interviews and through questionnaires.
-Your individual formulation will then guide the interventions that are used for therapy.
-Sessions are usually structured and focused on doing the work of understanding how repeated patterns may be currently impacting you, and processing of trauma, rather than just providing supportive therapy.
+An individual formulation will usually be developed with the client which will be used to guide psychological therapy.
+This usually happens within the first few sessions and will be based on information gathered from the client in interviews and through questionnaires.
+A client’s individual formulation will then guide the interventions that are used for therapy.
+Sessions are usually structured and focused on doing the work of understanding how repeated patterns may currently impact, learning new strategies and processing of trauma.